-Learning outcomes The learner will: Assessment criteria The learner can: Evidence record e.g. page number & method Assessor judgement achieved Initial and date Learning outcomes 4 and 5 m nust be assessed in a real work enviro onment.
-Understand the principles and practice of person- centred thinking, planning and reviews.
+Learning outcomes The learner will: Assessment criteria The learner can: Evidence record e.g. page number & method Assessor judgement achieved Initial and date Learning outcomes 4 and d 5 must be assessed in a real work enviro nment.
+Understand the principles and practice of person-centred thinking, planning and reviews.
 1.1.
-Identify the beliefs and values on which person-centred thinking and planning is based. and reviews.
+Explain what personcentred thinking is, and how it relates to personcentred reviews and person-centred planning.
 1.2.
-Define person-centred thinking, person-centred planning and person-centred reviews.
+Explain the benefits of using person-centred thinking with individuals.
 1.3.
-Describe the difference that person-centred thinking can make to individuals and their families.
+Explain the beliefs and values on which personcentred thinking and planning is based.
 1.4.
-Describe examples of person- centred thinking tools.
-1.5.
-Explain what a 'one page profile' is.
-1.6.
-Describe the person-centred review process.
+Explain how the beliefs and values on which person-centred thinking